Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 Is Rain-X safe to use on all types of windshields?

-In real-world situations and scenarios (driving a car every day, mixed weather, etc..), you can expect it to last anywhere between 15-20 days.
+In real-world situations and scenarios (driving a car every day, mixed weather, etc.), you can expect Rain-X to last anywhere between 15-20 days.
+After that, you’ll notice the water-beading effect starting to fade, and it’s time to reapply.

 Can Rain-X cause streaking or blurry vision during rain?